Buy a Life Insurance Plan in a few clicks

 2

 NSC comes under Section 80C of the Income Tax Act.
-This means that you can claim a deduction of up to ₹1.5 lakhs for the amount invested in NSC.
+This means you can claim a deduction of up to ₹1.5 lakhs for the amount invested in NSC.

 3

-NSC and KVP (Kisan Vikas Patra) are both government-backed savings schemes, but NSC offers a higher interest rate.
+NSC and KVP (Kisan Vikas Patra) are government-backed savings schemes, but NSC offers a higher interest rate.
 The interest rate on NSC is currently 7.7%, while the interest rate on KVP is 7.5%.

 4